carlosbrito92/case-evidence-scorer/README.md

 **APPROVED** when:
 - Valid actionable domain associated with a real, identifiable entity
-- Recent events classified as "Unlicensed" (post-2022)
+- Recent events based on the current year
 - Geolocation / IP / Wi-Fi consistent with entity address
-- Hostname or username directly linked to the company
+- Hostname or username directly linked to the company or partner/employee

 **REJECTED** when:
-- Last event older than required (before 2022)
 - Email domain / computer domain mismatch
-- Last events classified as Commercial, Evaluation, or Personal

 ---